alibaba/terraform-provider/README.md

-## Aliyun (Alibaba Cloud) terraform provider
+## Alicloud (Alibaba Cloud) terraform provider

-This is the official repository for the Aliyun terraform provider.
+This is the official repository for the Alicloud terraform provider.
 Currently it supports terraform version ≥ v0.8.2.

 If you are not planning to contribute to this repo, you can download the compiled binaries below and move